Section 2 - Disclosure Products

 The Scottish Council of Independent Schools has noted that it is currently not possible for individuals over the age of 16 residing in a residential school setting (for example, spouses of house parents), but who do not have specific responsibilities, to obtain an enhanced disclosure.
 The Police Act 1997 (Criminal Records) (Scotland) Regulations 2010 lists those who are eligible for an enhanced disclosure in the context of child minders/guardians but this does not explicitly cover those residing on school premises as family members of house staff.
 The Care Inspectorate indicated that they would expect individuals in this position to have an enhanced disclosure, and schools would want to carry out this level of check.
 We want to make disclosures available to such people and propose that these individuals should be eligible for checks and included in the list in Annex A. This will also require a change to the 2013 Order.

-Question 14: Do you believe that this is the correct
+Question 14: Do you believe that this is the correct approach going forward?

 The content of the Level 2 Disclosure Product